porter-dev/porter-self-hosted/README.md

 manage_aws_auth_configmap = true

 aws_auth_users = {
-  arn: "<user-arn>",
-  group: "system:masters", // the group on the cluster }
+  "<user-arn>": "system:masters", // the group on the cluster }

 aws_auth_roles = {
-  arn: "<role-arn>",
-  group: "system:masters", // the group on the cluster }
+  "<role-arn>": "system:masters", // the group on the cluster }
 ```